Je55ie555/steatosis-quantification/README.md

 # Quantification of NAS-Score Components
 ### General Information:
-This project was designed to analyze whole slide images for liver biopsies (Whole Slide Images, WSIs) in order to gain information about histological features.
+This project was designed to analyze whole slide images (WSI) for liver biopsies in order to gain information about histological features.
 Data that is gathered can be used to analyze:

 * Macrosteatosis (fatty vesicle count and area)
 * Nucleus count and distribution
 * Collagen proportionate area

- The analysis usis tissue sections stained in H&E and Masson's Trichrome.
-Suppored datatypes include mrxs and czi files.
-For more information, please see the corresponding publication.
+ The analysis uses tissue sections stained in H&E and Masson's Trichrome.
+Supported datatypes include mrxs and czi files.
+For more information, please see the corresponding [publication](https://link.springer.com/10.1007/s00292-024-01298-6}).

 ### Fat and Nuclei Detection
 This code processes a WSI in patches in order to detect fatty vesicles.
 Optionally, if analyzing a H&E WSI, nuclei can be detected using [HoVer-Net](https://github.com/vqdang/hover_net).
-Nucleus detection is optional, and can only be used on H&E stained tissue sections.
-Fat detection can be used on both Masson's Trichrome and H&E stained WSIs.
+Nucleus detection is optional, and can only be performed on H&E stained tissue sections.
+Fat detection can be performed on both Masson's Trichrome and H&E stained WSIs.

 #### Environment
 * Numpy v 1.20.2